alex-thorne/icecast.automation/README.md

 # Icecast.automation

 IaC for deploying [Icecast](https://icecast.org/)

+Intended as a quick-start guide to support small internet-radio communities launching their own Icecast setups.

 ## Prerequisites

 1. A DigitalOcean account.

     The terraform provisioning was written for the DigitalOcean provider, because it's cheap and easy to get started with.
 You'll either need a digitalocean account, or you'll need to adjust the terraform setup.
+Recommended reading: [How To Use Terraform with DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-terraform-with-digitalocean)

+2. Your ssh key added to your Digital Ocean team.

+    See [how-to docs](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) for info.
+In the case of this project, the private key is stored at `~/.ssh/do_rsa` Make sure to either adjust that in the `/ansible/ansible.cfg` or save create your key in the same name and location.

-2. Your DigitalOcean API token as variable in your terminal session
+3. Your DigitalOcean API token as variable in your terminal session

     ``` bash
     export DO_PAT="person access token here"
     ```

-3. Terraform installed on your local machine.
+4. Terraform installed on your local machine.
-4. Ansible installed on your local machine
+5. Ansible installed on your local machine

 ## Setup